UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

-Interviewed by ‘FourFourTwo’ in May last year, Rafael van der Vaart remarked, “I shouldn’t have left Tottenham, but AVB wasn’t the right coach for me.”
-Despite the recent success and progress now being enjoyed under Mauricio Pochettino, it’s a sentiment that so many Spurs fans would sympathise with, as when van der Vaart was at Spurs, Dutch magic lived at White Hart Lane.
+Interviewed by ‘FourFourTwo’ in May 2018, Rafael van der Vaart remarked, “I shouldn’t have left Tottenham, but AVB wasn’t the right coach for me.”
+Despite the recent progress now being enjoyed under Jose Mourinho, it’s a sentiment that so many Spurs fans would sympathise with, as when van der Vaart was at Spurs, Dutch magic lived at White Hart Lane.

 A maverick player is often idolised by fans and that was certainly the case with van der Vaart at Tottenham.
 As with so many transfers that prove to be successful, the move from Real Madrid to White Hart Lane, for so many fans, came out of the blue.
 At the time, Jose Mourinho was at the helm of Los Blancos and had told the Dutchman that, with Mesut Özil being his preferred choice for the ‘number ten’ role, there was little chance of much game time and a move may suit all parties.
 As the clock ticked away on deadline day though, no news of any move had reached the player and a season on the bench, at best, beckoned.